Analysis of the Entanglement with Centers: Analysis of Decomposition

-We first choose a gauge fixing condition $A_0^a=0$, then we have $\partial_1A^{1, a}=0$.
-As a result, $A_1^a$ only depends on time.
-In other words, there is no entanglement in two dimensional gauge theory unless the topology is non-trivial.
-Even for non-trivial topology, the Hilbert space of the two dimensional Yang-Mills gauge theory admits a tensor product decomposition.
-Thus, we do not have non-trivial centers in the Hilbert space.
+We first choose the gauge fixing condition $A_0^a=0$, and then we have the condition $\partial_1A^{1, a}=0$.
+As a result, the gauge field $A_1^a$ only depends on the time.
+In other words, there is no entanglement in two-dimensional gauge theory unless the topology is non-trivial. \\